kuldeep114/alldomain-assignment/README.md

 alldomain-assignment

 Technology Stack
-- backed  Node with express
+- backed  - Node with express
-- database mongoDB
+- database - mongoDB
-- backend react
+- frontend - react

 react project is also inside the main project with the name "frontend"